medialab/minet/docs/cli.md

 optional arguments:
   -h, --help                                 show this help message and exit --api-key API_KEY                          Twitter API key.
+Can also be configured in a .minetrc file as "twitter.api_key" or read from the MINET_TWITTER_API_KEY env variable.
   --api-secret-key API_SECRET_KEY            Twitter API secret key.
+Can also be configured in a .minetrc file as "twitter.api_secret_key" or read from the MINET_TWITTER_API_SECRET_KEY env variable.
   --access-token ACCESS_TOKEN                Twitter API access token.
+Can also be configured in a .minetrc file as "twitter.access_token" or read from the MINET_TWITTER_ACCESS_TOKEN env variable.
   --access-token-secret ACCESS_TOKEN_SECRET  Twitter API access token secret.
+Can also be configured in a .minetrc file as "twitter.access_token_secret" or read from the MINET_TWITTER_ACCESS_TOKEN_SECRET env variable.
   --ids                                      Whether your users are given as ids rather than screen names.
   -o OUTPUT, --output OUTPUT                 Path to the output file.
 By default, the result will be printed to stdout.
   --resume                                   Whether to resume from an aborted collection.
 Need -o to be set.